 How Is Gold Taxed in an IRA?

-Just like an IRA for investing in stocks, bonds, and mutual funds, you can open a Self-Directed Gold IRA as a Traditional or Roth IRA, and which one you choose affects how it's taxed.
+Just like an IRA for investing in stocks, bonds, and mutual funds, you can open a Self-Directed Gold IRA as a Self-Directed Traditional IRA or a Self-Directed Roth IRA.

-With a traditional Self-Directed Gold IRA, you'd be saving on taxes now while contributing and paying taxes (based on your income rate) on the withdrawals that you take out later.
+With a Self-Directed Traditional IRA, you'd be saving on taxes now while contributing and paying taxes (based on your income rate) on the withdrawals that you take out later.

-With a Roth Gold IRA, you'd be paying taxes on your contributions now (based on your current income), resulting in withdrawals that are tax-free later.
+With a Self-Directed Roth IRA, you'd be paying taxes on your contributions now (based on your current income), resulting in withdrawals that are tax-free later.